KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

    }
    ```

-   **What this means:**
-   - **`azure-aks`**: Targets AKS-specific modernization rules and best practices
-   - **`cloud-readiness`**: Focuses on general Azure cloud optimization
-   - **`mode: "source-only"**: Analyzes source code without dependency scanning (faster)

-   **Action:** Either modify the JSON in the Input section or copy-paste the AKS-focused configuration above.
+   Copy page the AKS-focused configuration above over top the existing JSON in the Github Copilot Agent chat.

    <img src="images/module2-step6-configure-assessment-parameters.png" width="40%" alt="Module2-Step6-ConfigureAssessmentParameters">

 ### Step 7: Execute Assessment
 Click the "Run" button to start the AppCAT assessment.
 The tool will analyze your Spring Boot PetClinic application using the configured parameters.

 > **Note:** The assessment process may take a few minutes to complete as it thoroughly analyzes your codebase against 935+ rules.
-This is normal - grab a coffee while it runs! ☕
+This is normal - enjoy your coffee while it runs! ☕

 ### Step 8: Review Assessment Results
 After the assessment completes, you'll see a success message in the GitHub Copilot chat summarizing what was accomplished:

 <img src="images/module2-step7-assessment-report-details.png" width="40%" alt="Module2-Step7-AssessmentReportDetails">

-**What the assessment accomplished:**
-- **Prerequisites Verified**: AppCAT CLI environment setup and validation
-- **Configuration Applied**: Assessment performed with `azure-aks` and `cloud-readiness` targets
-- **Analysis Executed**: Processed 838 rules out of 935 total rules
-- **Report Generated**: Assessment report opened in webview interface

 ### Step 9: Review Detailed Assessment Report
 The assessment report opens in VS Code showing detailed findings:

 <img src="images/module2-step7-assessment-report-chat-summary.png" width="40%" alt="Module2-Step7-AssessmentReportChatSummary">

-**Key sections to review:**
-- **Issue Summary**: 8 cloud readiness issues, 1 Java upgrade issue
-- **Solution Coverage**: 54% of issues can be resolved via Microsoft solutions
-- **Cloud Readiness Issues**: Database migration recommendations for Azure PostgreSQL
-- **Criticality Levels**: Mandatory (purple), Potential (blue), Optional (gray)

-**Next steps from the report:**
-- Review identified issues and their severity levels
-- Use Microsoft solutions for 54% of issues
-- Leverage GitHub Copilot for remaining issues
-- Plan your migration based on findings
+**Assessment Report Overview:**
+The assessment report details the analysis of the Spring Boot Petclinic application's cloud readiness, in this case identifying 8 cloud readiness issues and 1 Java upgrade opportunity.
+The report indicates that over 50% of the identified issues can be resolved in Java code and configuration updates using migration capabilities built into Github Copilot Application Modernization for Java.
+Each finding is categorized by criticality level: Mandatory issues (purple) require attention first, while Potential issues (blue) represent optimization opportunities, and Optional issues (gray) are nice to have improvements that may be addressed later.

+Based on these findings, we will focus on using GitHub Copilot Application Modernization for Java to address some of the identified issues, starting with the database migration to Azure PostgreSQL with managed identity authentication followed by migrating from in-memory Spring caching to using Azure Cache for Redis.

 ### Step 10: Review Specific Findings
 Click on individual issues in the report to see detailed recommendations.
-For this lab, we'll focus on the key findings:
+The assessment has identified several modernization opportunities in your Spring Boot application.
+Understanding these findings helps you prioritize which improvements will have the most impact on your application's cloud readiness.

+**Key Findings Summary:**
+The assessment discovered three main areas where your application can be modernized for better Azure integration and security.

 **Primary Focus - Database Migration (PostgreSQL):**
-   - **Issue**: PostgreSQL database found in configuration files
+- **What was found**: PostgreSQL database configuration detected in your application files
+- **Why this matters**: Self-hosted databases require more maintenance and don't scale as easily as managed cloud services
 - **Files affected**: `pom.xml`, `build.gradle`, `application.properties`, `application-postgres.properties`
-   - **Recommendation**: Migrate to Azure Database for PostgreSQL Flexible Server
+- **Recommended solution**: Migrate to Azure Database for PostgreSQL Flexible Server
-   - **Action**: Use Azure Database Migration Service (DMS) for online migration with minimal downtime
+- **Benefits**: Managed service with automatic backups, scaling, and high availability

 **Security Finding - Local Credentials:**
-   - **Issue**: Passwords found in plaintext configuration files
+- **What was found**: Database passwords stored in plaintext configuration files
+- **Why this matters**: Plaintext passwords are a security risk and don't follow cloud security best practices
 - **Files affected**: `application-mysql.properties`, `application-postgres.properties`, `application.properties`
-   - **Recommendation**: Migrate from plaintext credentials to Azure Key Vault
-   - **Action**: Implement passwordless connections using Entra ID authentication
+- **Recommended solution**: Implement passwordless connections using Entra ID authentication
+- **Benefits**: Enhanced security with managed identity authentication

 **Caching Finding - Embedded Cache Management:**
-   - **Issue**: Spring Boot Cache library embedded in application
+- **What was found**: Spring Boot Cache library embedded within the application
+- **Why this matters**: Embedded caching doesn't scale across multiple application instances
 - **File affected**: `pom.xml` (Line 50)
-   - **Recommendation**: Migrate to Azure Cache for Redis
+- **Recommended solution**: Migrate to Azure Cache for Redis
-   - **Action**: Replace embedded cache with backing service
+- **Benefits**: Distributed caching that scales with your application

+**Lab Focus:**
-   **Note**: While the report identifies multiple issues, this lab will focus on the PostgreSQL migration to Azure Database for PostgreSQL Flexible Server with Entra AD authentication, and the embedded cache migration to Azure Cache for Redis.
-Additional security findings will be addressed in future lab modules.
+This workshop will focus on the PostgreSQL migration to Azure Database for PostgreSQL Flexible Server with Entra ID authentication.
+Additional findings will be addressed in future lab modules.

 ### Step 11: Take Action on Findings
-The assessment report offers two types of migration actions based on AppCAT findings:
+The assessment report provides two different approaches for addressing the identified modernization opportunities, depending on the level of automation available for each finding.

+**Migration Action Types:**

+**Guided Migration (Blue "Migrate" Button):**
-- **Guided migration (blue "Migrate" button)**: For findings that GitHub Copilot Application Modernization for Java can currently automate, click the blue "Migrate" button to trigger a curated remediation flow with step-by-step guidance.
+- **When to use**: For findings that GitHub Copilot Application Modernization for Java can fully automate
-- **Unguided migration ("Ask Copilot" button)**: For findings that are not yet automated by the GitHub Copilot Application Modernization for Java tooling, use the "Ask Copilot" button to work directly with GitHub Copilot in agent mode using ready-to-use prompts that reference the specific finding, affected files, and target Azure service.
+- **What happens**: Clicking the blue "Migrate" button triggers a curated, step-by-step remediation flow
+- **Benefits**: Fully automated process with built-in validation and error handling
+- **Best for**: Common migration patterns that the tool has been trained to handle

+**Unguided Migration ("Ask Copilot" Button):**
+- **When to use**: For findings that require more complex or custom migration approaches
+- **What happens**: Opens GitHub Copilot in agent mode with ready-to-use prompts specific to the finding
+- **Benefits**: Provides AI assistance with context-aware guidance and code suggestions
+- **Best for**: Unique scenarios or when you need more control over the migration process

 <img src="images/module2-step11-guided-migration-vs-copilot-prompts.png" width="100%" alt="Module2-Step11-GuidedMigrationVsCopilotPrompts">

-**For this lab, we will focus on modernizing the PetClinic workload by:**
+**Lab Migration Strategy:**
+For this workshop, we'll focus on two key modernization areas that demonstrate different migration approaches:

-- **Database Migration**: Migrating the self-hosted PostgreSQL database that uses basic authentication to Azure PostgreSQL Flexible Server using Entra ID authentication and AKS Workload Identity
+- **Database Migration**: Migrate from self-hosted PostgreSQL with basic authentication to Azure PostgreSQL Flexible Server using Entra ID authentication and AKS Workload Identity
-- **Caching Migration**: Migrating from in-memory caching in Spring to Azure Cache for Redis, also using Entra ID authentication and AKS Workload Identity
+- **Caching Migration**: Migrate from in-memory Spring caching to Azure Cache for Redis, also using Entra ID authentication and AKS Workload Identity

+This approach showcases both automated and assisted migration techniques while modernizing your application for cloud-native deployment.

 ### Step 12: Select PostgreSQL Migration Task
 Begin the modernization by selecting the desired migration task.
 For our Spring Boot application, we will migrate to Azure PostgreSQL Flexible Server using the Spring option.
 The other options shown are for generic JDBC usage.